Five Lies You Are Telling Yourself If You Wear Sweatpants

 I don’t usually spend much time thinking about fashion or current styles.
 In fact, I spend virtually no time thinking about such things.
 The topic just doesn’t interest me.
 Still, a few fashion choices bother me.
 Skinny jeans on men come to mind.
 Whoever invented this emasculating pant option is evil.
 Pure evil.
 However, that’s not the point of this article.
 There is another fashion choice that bothers me even more.
 It is a concept so disgusting, so dehumanizing, so debased that I feel compelled to expose it for what it is.
 You might be asking yourself, “What could be worse than skinny jeans?”
 The answer is simple.
 Two seemingly innocent words that form an unholy union of staggering proportions:

 Yeah…I said it.
 For years–decades even–sweatpants have gone unchallenged and unchecked.
 They have avoided criticism due to their very nature.
-1 I will allow that sweat pants in the privacy of your home are acceptable, barely.
+[1.
+“By their very nature” needs an explanation.
+Most people view sweatpants as morally neutral.
+They are simple sports attire.
+They are designed with active people in mind.
+Due to these things, they avoid scrutiny.
+That is their goal and their most powerful weapon.
+There is nothing morally neutral about them.]
+I will allow that sweat pants in the privacy of your home are acceptable, barely.
 Public displays of sweatpants are never acceptable.
 Here are Five lies you believe if you are okay with wearing sweatpants: